null-a/ice40-breakout-pcb/readme.md

   1.2v.
 Power LED.
 * Single output LED.
 * 72 GPIO pins broken out. sysCONFIG pins broken out for programming the flash.
-Cold boot config pins broken.
+Cold boot config pins broken out.
 * The USB data lines are connected to the FPGA.
 The hope is that it will be possible to program the board directly over USB using e.g. the TinyFPGA bootloader.
 * 2 layer PCB.
 * Designed for hand assembly.

-# Project Log
+## Project Log

 * 2021-05-12: First board assembled.
 * 2021-05-10: Prototype boards received.